-Most gastric cancers are diagnosed in men between 75 to 79 years of age, see Figure 3 (bars).
-From the age of 40 up to the age of 80, the number of new cases increases steadily.
+Most gastric cancers are diagnosed in men between 75 and 79, see Figure 3 (bar).
+From the age of 40 until the age of 80, the number of new cases rises steadily.
 After that, it drops significantly.
 In women, the number increases almost continuously up to the highest age group.
-The highest risk of disease - i.e., the number of cases in relation to the underlying population per age group, see Figure 3 (lines) - is found in both sexes in the highest age group of 85 years and older.
-Case numbers and incidence rates of males exceed those of females in all age groups.
+The highest risk of disease - i.e., the number of cases in relation to the underlying population per age group, see Figure 3 (lines) - is found in the highest age group 85 years and older for both sexes.
+Case numbers and incidence rates for men are higher than for women in all age groups.

-Figure 3: Age distribution of gastric cancer incidence (ICD 10: C16) - age-specific case numbers and rates [1]
+Figure 3: Age distribution of the incidence of gastric cancer (ICD 10: C16) - age-specific case numbers and rates [1]

-The prognosis in gastric cancer is relatively unfavorable, especially in the first two years after diagnosis.
-Approximately 40% of patients die in the first year after diagnosis.
-The small difference between the absolute survival rate - that is, the percentage of patients who survive for a given time - and the relative survival rate - i.e., the ratio of absolute survival to expected survival in the general population - shows the excess mortality due to the cancer.
-From the fifth year after diagnosis, the gap between absolute and relative survival increases and, at the same time, relative survival is largely constant.
-This means that after about five years, there are no or hardly any additional cancer-related deaths.
-Figure 4 presents the absolute and relative survival rates for the first 10 years after diagnosis.
-There is little difference between the sexes in terms of survival.
+The prognosis for gastric cancer is relatively unfavorable, especially during the first two years after diagnosis.
+Around 40% of patients die in the first year after diagnosis.
+The small difference between the absolute survival rate - i.e., the percentage of patients who survive for a certain time - and the relative survival rate - i.e., the ratio of absolute survival to the expected survival in the general population - shows the excess mortality caused by the cancer.
+From the fifth year after diagnosis, the gap between the absolute and relative survival rates increases, while the relative survival rate remains largely constant.
+This means that after about five years there are hardly any additional cancer-related deaths.
+Figure 4 shows the absolute and relative survival rates for the first 10 years after diagnosis.
+There are hardly any differences in survival between the sexes.